Is Pasta Fattening?

 Just recently, a new study made headlines claiming that Americans have had it wrong all along.
 Italian researchers find that pasta is good for weight control.

 Pasta good … pasta bad.
 Pasta makes you slim … pasta makes you fat.
 What are you to believe?
+Is pasta fattening after all?

 Before deciding that a food contributes to weight gain, ask yourself these questions: 1) How much of this food am I eating, or how much does it contribute to my total calorie intake and 2) What am I not eating whenever I eat this food.